 How To Write An Email Marketing Sequence

-Having thousands of followers on social media can be very cool, but when Instagram will no longer be trendy and people don’t even show up over there anymore, what are you going to do if you don’t have their contact details?
+Having thousands of followers on social media can be very cool, but when Instagram is no longer in and people don’t even show up there anymore, what are you going to do if you don’t have their contact details?

-Today we’re going to look at these two ways to create an email marketing sequence.
+Today we look at these two ways of creating an email marketing sequence.

-*Automatic mode doesn’t mean you write 5 emails and go to sleep while you watch your business figures grow crazy.
-This is an image that some people are trying to sell and it does infuriate me.
+*Automatic mode doesn’t mean writing 5 emails and going to sleep while you watch your business grow like crazy.
+This is the image that some people try to sell and it makes me furious.

-Nothing is totally automatic, you have to put a lot of work into creating a good email sequence that works and then you will have to write more emails just as well if you want the relationship to last.
+Nothing is 100% ‘automatic’, you have to put a lot of work into creating a good email sequence and then you have to write more emails if you want the relationship to last.

 How to write an email sequence for a sales funnel

-These type of email sequences have a very clear objective: to sell a product.
+These types of email sequences have a very clear objective: to sell a product.

-It’s a well widespread strategy and usually requires some preparation time, like any strategy in fact, and to follow a predetermined model.
+It’s a common strategy and usually requires some preparation time, like any strategy, and follows a pre-determined model.

-There are funnel sequences that are already tested and usually work, although I keep my personal opinion on this for the end of this post.
+There are funnel sequences that have been tested and usually work, although I will save my personal opinion on this for the end of this article.

 A sales funnel is a very visual representation of what it really means in marketing terms.

-Since what a sales funnel does, is to attract a lot of people at first offering something for free, and then as people become interested, or not, in your product, they will either go away or continue reading your emails until they buy your product or service.
+Because what a sales funnel does is to attract a lot of people by offering something for free at the beginning, and then as people become interested in your product, or not, they will either go away or continue to read your emails until they buy your product or service.

-The goal is that all those people who have downloaded your content for free, or who have attended your live webinar, end up buying your product, but the reality is that not everyone will.
+The goal is that all the people who have downloaded your free content or attended your live webinar will end up buying your product, but the reality is that not everyone will.

-If 5% of the people who got into the funnel buy, it’s already considered a successful funnel and you can uncork the champagne.
+If 5% of the people who entered the funnel buy, it’s considered a successful funnel and you can uncork the champagne.

-You can see many examples of sales funnels on the internet, and surely your mailbox has already received a few that have hooked you or not.
+You can see many examples of sales funnels on the internet, and surely your mailbox has already received a few that may or may not have hooked you.

-In this post we are going to see first the email sequence most used for sales funnels designed to sell a product or info product.
+In this article, we will first look at the email sequence most commonly used for sales funnels designed to sell a product or information product.

-We are not going to see the whole process of metrics and social media strategy because it’s not my speciality and we would be here for days.
+We won’t see the whole process of metrics and social media strategy because that’s not my speciality and we’d be here for days.

-My job is to write, and that’s why we’re going to talk about how to write that email sequence.
+My job is to write, so we’re going to talk about how to write this email sequence.

-Regarding the previous steps before writing the sequence, just to tell you that you need to offer something for free if you want a person to give you her email address.
+As far as the previous steps before writing the sequence, I just want to tell you that if you want a person to give you their email address, you have to offer them something for free.

-It can be an eBook, a webinar or a mini-course by email.
-You can advertise this free content on social media and on your website in order to get more people to subscribe to your list.
+It could be an eBook, a webinar or an email mini-course.
+You can promote this free content on social media and on your website to get more people to subscribe to your list.

-Below we will see the most effective email sequence for a sales funnel.
-If you’ve already read other articles about email sequences, you may find this one different.
+Below we will look at the most effective email sequence for a sales funnel.
+If you’ve read other articles about email sequences, you may find this one different.
 And it really is.

-I’ve read a lot about this topic and there is always an email missing in the middle of the sequence that, in my view, is vital.
-I’ll tell you which email is this at the end of the post
+I’ve read a lot about this and there’s always one email missing in the middle of the sequence that I think is crucial.
+I’ll tell you what that email is at the end of this post.

 1. The welcome email

-To be sent immediately after the person has downloaded your free content.
+To be sent straight away after a person has downloaded your free content.

-The content of this email is vital, it’s what will determine that the recipient doesn’t unsubscribe from your list and will be eager to receive more emails from you.
+The content of this email is vital, it’s what will keep the recipient on your list and eager to receive further emails from you.

-This first email has an average 50% opening rate, which is amazing since the average email opening rate is only 20%.
+This first email has an average open rate of 50%, which is amazing as the average email open rate is only 20%.

-So you have to make sure that what you say in that first email is of great interest to the person who has given you her email address.
+So you need to make sure that what you say in that first email is of great interest to the person who gave you their email address.

-The key here is to empathize with the potential customer, with that pain point or desire that has led her to download your free content.
+The key here is to empathise, with your prospects’ pain point or desire that has led them to download your free content.

-For example, if what you sell is an online English course to pass the official exams and the free content you have offered is a test exam with real questions from one of those exams, such as the Advanced Certificate, you know that most likely the person who has downloaded it needs that certificate to get a job or to access a higher degree course.
+For example, if what you are selling is an online English course to prepare for the official exams and the free content you offer is a sample exam with real questions from one of those exams, such as the Advanced Certificate, you know that most of the people need this certificate to get a job or to enter higher education.

-If you choose this option keep in mind that the funnel will no longer be fully automatic unless you have created several sequences depending on the different possible answers.
+If you choose this option, remember that the funnel will no longer be fully automatic unless you create several sequences depending on the different possible answers.

-For example, you know that half of your audience needs the certificate to access a higher degree course and the other half to improve their curriculum, so in this case you can create two sequences aimed at each of those cases.
+For example, if you know that half of your audience needs the certificate to enter a course and the other half to improve their curriculum, you can create two sequences, one for each situation.

-In any case, in this email the most important thing is to empathize with the potential customer and her problem (I want to get the advanced certificate but I don’t have the money or time to go to a language school) and thank her for having downloaded your content, hoping it will help her.
+I want to get the advanced certificate but I don’t have the money or time to go to a language school”

-Here you don’t have to sell your course yet, this email is just an introduction, like when you meet someone for the first time briefly, you don’t tell him everything about your life.
+You don’t need to sell your course here, this email is just an introduction, like when you meet someone for the first time, you don’t tell them everything about your life.

-If you already try to sell your product so soon, the person will probably unsubscribe from your list because she doesn’t know you at all and is probably fed up with receiving hundreds of marketing emails.
+If you try to sell your product too soon, they will probably unsubscribe from your list because they don’t know you at all and are probably tired of receiving hundreds of marketing emails.

 Don’t try to run.
 Walk instead.